Skip to content

 annotations:

-Apply it, wait 2–3 minutes for the full sync and evaluation cycle, then delete it:
+Apply it, wait for the rule to evaluate and notify, then remove it:

 Terminal window